isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2518.md

 An automated deep fryer machine streamlines the deep frying (cooking) process, allowing for pre-set frying functions on controls for temperature and timing; machine should have an automatic lifting function to reduce manpower reliance during frying process.

-Grant support 80% of equipment cost, up to S$3,200 grant.
+Cost of equipment capped at $4,000 per unit

 ### Details of Solution